 Many leaders had been looking forward to physically reconnecting with their teams for the first time, who they may have only seen virtually for the last six months.
 However, the governments recent announcement means this may now be delayed indefinitely.

 It may have been hoped that a return to a form of ‘normality’ will signal an end of their leadership challenges, yet the recent setback means that managing their people is now the biggest concern.

-Over the past two months, Tom Graham, a Consultant within Berwick Partners’ Procurement & Supply Chain practice has been speaking with Chief Procurement Officers across the globe, from a range of different sectors to discuss their leadership concerns during this next phase of the crisis.
+Over the past two months, we have been speaking with Chief Procurement Officers across the globe, from a range of different sectors to discuss their leadership concerns during this next phase of the crisis.
 The discussions focused on the complication’s leaders may face as we enter the next stage of the crisis in addition to the part office-based, part-remote way of working at some stage in the future.
 Together, they discussed the concerns leaders have with re-engaging their teams, how management styles must change and the mental fall-out after a period of isolation, health and economical stress.

 A remote/office combination

 When I began to write this research piece, the focus had been on the partial return to the office.
 Yet the UK government's recent announcement, demonstrates how difficult it is for leaders to plan, manage, and motivate their teams.

 Over the last six months, the word ‘unprecedented’ has often been used.
 From the discussions I’ve had it now looks increasingly likely that the long-term effects on leadership will also be unprecedented in scale.

 The importance of leadership